 Students leave my classes all the time remarking on how much better they feel… my students are lovely and grateful for the practice, and I am grateful to have them.
 Without students, I wouldn’t be a teacher.
 It is an honor to share this practice with others and I feel very blessed to have this life, this practice, and this opportunity.

 Yet, a vast majority of people have no inkling of what a scrappy lifestyle being a yoga teacher truly is.
-Many students and aspiring teachers romanticize the life of a yoga teacher… But did you know: teachers often spend more than an hour commuting to teach just one class (if we are teaching multiple classes, that’s potentially hours of driving each day); studios and businesses expect us to arrive 15 minutes early and stay 15 minutes late — time we don’t get paid for; studios expect us to understand Mind/Body software and use it to take payment, sign up memberships, etc. and they don’t pay us to do this, nor do they give us any formal training; many studios ask us to clean and sweep studios without payment; we are expected to spend countless hours marketing our own workshops and specialized offerings, time we don’t get paid for; we take hours of continuing education each year that we pay for out of our own pockets; most teachers also pay for their own liability insurance and red cross certification; and did you know we don’t receive any paid time off, sick days, holidays, or snow days; AND, most importantly, we don’t get any health care.
-These reasons and more are probably why most yoga teachers have to think of their teaching as an act of service, rather than a valid way to make a living.
+Many students and aspiring teachers romanticize the life of a yoga teacher… But did you know: teachers often spend more than an hour commuting to teach just one class (if we are teaching multiple classes, that’s potentially hours of driving each day); studios and businesses expect us to arrive 15 minutes early and stay 15 minutes late — time we don’t get paid for; studios expect us to understand Mind/Body software and use it to take payment, sign up memberships, etc. and they don’t pay us to do this, nor do they give us any formal training; many studios ask us to clean and sweep studios without payment; we are expected to spend countless hours marketing our own workshops and specialized offerings, time we don’t get paid for; we take hours of continuing education each year that we pay for out of our own pockets; most teachers also pay for their own liability insurance and red cross certification; and did you know we don’t receive any paid time off, sick days, holidays, or snow days; AND, most importantly, we don’t receive health care.
+These reasons and more are why most yoga teachers have to think of their teaching as an act of service, rather than a valid way to make a living.
 But why can’t it be both?